The Rocket Programming Guide#

 #rocket:mozilla.org on Matrix and the bridged

-chat.freenode.net.
+irc.libera.chat.
 We recommend joining us on Matrix via Element.
 If you prefer IRC, you can join via the Kiwi IRC client or a client of your own.
+The FAQ also provides answers to commonly asked questions.